ElectricImp-CSE/SalesForceCellularAssetTracker/README.md

 #### Configuring a VS Code Project ####

-This project has been written using [VS code plug-in](https://github.com/electricimp/vscode).
-All configuration settings and pre-processed files have been excluded, so sensitive keys are not exposed.
+To make the code scalable and maintainable, this project has been written using [VS code plug-in](https://github.com/electricimp/vscode).
+All configuration settings and the pre-processed squirrel files have been excluded, so sensitive keys are not exposed.
 Follow the instructions [here](https://github.com/electricimp/vscode#installation) to install the plug-in and create a project.

 #### Updating Project Configuration Settings ####